Key Points:

 It can’t be all roses, can it?
 Here are a few deficiencies that I stumbled across.

-A K-Cupless Keurig: While I was excited to find the room appointed with a Keurig machine, I was disappointed to learn there were no K-Cups provided… They weren’t even offered in the mini bar oddly.
+A K-Cupless Keurig: While I was excited to find the room appointed with a Keurig machine, I was disappointed to learn there were no K-Cups provided… They weren’t even offered in the minibar, oddly.

-It’s still a nice perk, even if you need to trek to CVS to get K-Cups, but would be a homerun if they offered a few per day.
+It’s still a nice perk, even if you need to trek to CVS to get K-Cups, but it would be a homerun if they offered a few per day.

 Scuffs were also pretty prevalent on the base of the work desk below the TV in the room.